gradio-app/gradio/guides/07_streaming/04_conversational-chatbot.md

 The function concatenates new audio chunks to the existing stream and checks if the user has stopped speaking.
 If a pause is detected, it returns an update to stop recording.
 Otherwise, it returns `None` to indicate no changes.

-Tip: The implementation of the `determine_pause` function is specific to the omni-mini project and can be found [here](https://huggingface.co/spaces/gradio/omni-mini/blob/eb027808c7bfe5179b46d9352e3fa1813a45f7c3/app.py#L98).
+The implementation of the `determine_pause` function is specific to the omni-mini project and can be found [here](https://huggingface.co/spaces/gradio/omni-mini/blob/eb027808c7bfe5179b46d9352e3fa1813a45f7c3/app.py#L98).

 ## Generating the Response